cloudfoundry/csb-brokerpak-gcp/docs/installation.md

 Requirements and assumptions are the same as above.
 Follow instructions above to [fetch the broker and brokerpak](#Fetch-A-Broker-and-GCP-Brokerpak)

 ### Create a MySQL Database
-Its an exercise for the reader to create a MySQL server somewhere that a `cf push`ed app can access.
-The database connection values (hostname, user name and password) will be needed in the next step.
+It's an exercise for the reader to create a MySQL server somewhere that a `cf push`ed app can access.
+The database connection values (hostname, username and password) will be needed in the next step.
 It is also necessary to create a database named `servicebroker` within that server (use your favorite tool to connect to the MySQL server and issue `CREATE DATABASE servicebroker;`).

 ### Build Config File
 To avoid putting any sensitive information in environment variables, a config file can be used.